With over 1.6 billion websites online, starting a new one can be daunting. Especially if you want to start a new business venture.

 3. Third-party fulfillment centers

-Third-party fulfillment centers are a little bit like drop shipping companies but have a few key differences.
-These fulfillment centers can stock your products, but ship them for you.
+Third-party fulfillment centers will manage for you all the logistic part of your business.
+3PL logistics can stock your products, and ship them for you.
 For example—if you create products by hand and want to sell them without having the inventory take up space in your home, you can use a third-party fulfillment center.

 Or, you can make your orders directly from the manufacturer and send them to the third-party fulfillment center for them to package and send the products to your patrons.